When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 The dual mechanical disc brakes do a decent enough job of bringing the Himo C20 to a standstill and the wider tyres inspire confidence when cornering.

-As far as power is concerned, the Xiaomi Himo C20 has more than enough for a commuter ebike.
+As far as power is concerned, the Xiaomi Himo C20 has more than enough for a commuter bike.
 The 250w motor provides an almost seamless pedal assist, that is available in three different power levels.
-Level 0 or 1 is fine if you are cycling on the flat or moderately undulating terrain, but you will need 2 for negotiating steep hills.
+Level 0 or 1 is fine if you are cycling on flat or moderately undulating terrain, but you will need 2 for negotiating steep hills.

 On steeper hills up to around 10% gradient, the C20 makes it feel like you’re cycling up a gentle slope – it certainly helps take the sting out of hills!

 The gearing is provided courtesy of a Shimano rear derailleur and 13-28 6-speed rear freewheel with a 46t chainring upfront.
 This gearing will be fine for city riding and moderate hills.

 Weight and Portability

-The only thing that is disappointing is the weight.
+The only disappointing thing is the weight.
 At 21kg it is a hefty thing to be carrying around.
 It’s not transportable in the sense a regular folding e-bike would be, but if you want to use it at a park and ride on your daily commute, the fact that the pedals and handlebar fold will make it much easier to get into the back of your car.

 The overall finish and build quality seem excellent.
 The bike is available in a choice of white or grey colour schemes.
 I preferred the grey version.
 The Himo C20 has a very rugged feel to it.
 The forks do not have suspension, but this is made up for with the larger tyres.
 This e-bike should be able to cope with most city streets, and even ride on canal towpaths and gravel.

 C20 Electric Bicycle